 Taking climate action for people and the planet

-We’re creating a clean energy future at ECOS by generating our own solar energy, investing in clean energy wind projects and installing EV charging stations and EV forklifts at our facilities.
+We’re creating a clean energy future at ECOS by generating our own solar energy, investing in clean energy hydroelectric, and wind projects and installing EV charging stations and EV forklifts at our facilities.
 We’re also using our voice to advocate for clean energy solutions on a national scale that will create green jobs and protect our planet.

 Environmental justice is the fair treatment and meaningful involvement of communities that disproportionately face environmental harms in environmental policies and solutions.

 We believe everyone should have access to products that are safer for people and the environment, so we make green cleaning products that are affordable and accessible for all.